mathiasertl/django-ca/docs/source/settings.rst

    Set to ``False`` to disable `Clickjacking protection
    <https://docs.djangoproject.com/en/dev/ref/clickjacking/>`_.
 The setting influences if the
    ``XFrameOptionsMiddleware`` is added to the list of middlewares.
-This setting is useful if the header is already set by the webserver.
+This setting is useful if the header is already set by the web server.

 .. _settings-ca-file-storage: